-R 339.6002: This is a new proposed rule to provide definitions for terms used in the rule set.
+R 339.6002: This rule provides definitions for terms used in the rule set.
+It is being revised to provide new definitions for terms used to increase reader understanding.

-R 339.6022: This is a new proposed rule to provide the requirements for licensure by endorsement.
-It is intended to assist an applicant for licensure by endorsement in meeting the requirements for licensure.
+R 339.6021: This is a new proposed rule to provide the examination requirements for licensure.
+It is intended to assist an applicant in identifying the examination approved by the board and required for licensure.

-R 339.6023: This is a new proposed rule to provide the requirement for relicensure.
-It is intended to assist an applicant for relicensure in meeting the requirements to be relicensed in Michigan.
+R 339.6022: This rule provides the requirements for licensure by endorsement.
+It is being revised to clarify how an applicant must document that the requirements for education, training, and examination have been met.
+It is intended to assist an applicant in meeting the requirements to be licensed in Michigan.